 Summary of an article investigating an influence of CORE training on balance and trunk muscles endurance in novice weightlifters.

-30 healhty males novices in weigthlifting and 5 experienced Olympic weightlifters (3 years of experience training at least 3 times per week) aged of average 31.5 ± 1.7 years (Poland).
+30 healthy male novices and 5 experienced Olympic weightlifters (3 years of experience training at least 3 times per week) aged on average 31.5 ± 1.7 years (Poland).

 CORE training intervention with pre- and post- testing.
 Intervention: 8 training sessions (4 weeks) with 18 exercises in both novice and experienced lifters.